And greetings to you, my friends, and welcome back.

 They're going to be laser focused on the other mayhem.

-Well, the health care scholars stay focused on health care.
+Well, the healthcare scholars stay focused on healthcare.

-You will not be able to find this kind of focus on information.
+You will not be able to find this kind of focus on information, information Obama doesn't want you to have, by the way, anywhere else.

-Ask heritage.org is how you access this information.
+Askheritage.org is how you access this information.

-Twenty-five bucks a year, and you're a member, just like I am, and it is well worth it.
+25 bucks a year, and you're a member, just like I am, and it is well worth it.

-Earlier in the program, I mentioned a column today, The American Spectator by Quinn Hillier.
+Earlier in the program, I mentioned a column today, The American Spectator, by Quinn Hillier.

 He's the senior editorial writer at the Washington Times and a senior editor of The American Spectator, where Bob Tyrrell, Bob Tyrrell founded that publication.

-Bob Tyrell has a great new book.
+Bob Tyrrell has a great new book.

-Would you go on find the title of Tyrrell's book?
+Would you go on, find the title of Tyrrell's book?

-It's about uh it's T Y R E L L is how you spell it.
+It's about, it's T-Y-R-R-E-L-L is how you spell it.

 And I'll get you the title because it is well worth it.